hiranumn/BackpropDemonstration/README.md

 For now, you can assume that the model is always a single layer NN with a single output.
 So the argument to the constructor is always `[x,1]`, where *x* is the number of features in a data point.

 The `model` class stores a list of weight matrices, `weights`, where the *i* th matrix corresponds to the weight matrix for the (*i+1*) th layer.
 For instance, if you have `[M1, M2, M3]`, the *0*th matrix *M1* corresponds to the weight matrix for the 1st hidden layer.
 The last matrix is always the weight matrix for the output layer.
 Again, we assume a single layer neural network with a signle output for now.
-Therefore,  `weights` is a length 1 list with *d* by *1* matrix corresponding to the weights for the output layer.
+Therefore,  `weights` is a length 1 Python list of *d* by *1* matrix, which corresponds to the weights for the output layer.

+The `model` class also stores a list of bias terms, `bias`.
+This is structured very similar to `weights`.
+For instance, let us say that you have `bias = [M1, M2]`.
+Then, M1 corresponds to the bias terms for the first hidden layer, and M2 corresponds to the bias terms for the last layer.
+Again, since we are first implementing logistic regression, you can assume that this is always `[np.matrix(b)]` where b is a float.

 The `model` constructor is already implemented for you.
 You do not have to change the constructor.